yxliang01/UnimelbSharedFiles/Foundation of Informatics/FOI-Summary.md

 Interactivity
 =====

-W3schools says that for good web development you need to knwo "at least"
+W3schools says that for good web development you need to know "at least"

 - HTML for structure
 - CSS for style